tulerfeng/OneThinker/README.md

+Besides, we also observe beneficial cross-task and cross-modality knowledge transfer, along with promising preliminary zero-shot generalization under unified training.
 This highlights the  effectiveness and generalization ability of our unified training framework across diverse visual tasks.

 ## 🎥 Demo